-2) Equity and Justice40 in Transportation Planning
+2) Equity and Justice 40 in Transportation Planning

 Advance racial equity and support for underserved and disadvantaged communities, ensuring public involvement reflects various perspectives, concerns, and priorities.
-Executive Order 14008 and M-21-28 advance environmental justice by stating that 40 percent of Federal investments flow to disadvantaged communities.
+Executive Order 14008 and M-21-28 advance environmental justice by working toward the goal that at least 40% of the benefits from many of grants, programs, and initiatives flow to disadvantaged communities.